 One of the biggest decisions families face when they decide to build their family through adoption is which adoption avenue to pursue.
-Will you choose to adopt from foster care or from another country?
+Will you choose to adopt from foster care or another country?
 Will you choose to adopt domestically, and if so, will you do so independently or with an adoption agency?
-For families interested in michigan adoption , here’s everything you need to know.
+For families interested in Michigan adoption, here’s everything you need to know.

 Private Domestic Adoption

 Because domestic adoption is conducted on the state level rather than the federal level, every state has different laws about who can adopt and how they can adopt.
 Both adoption agencies and independent adoptions are permitted in Michigan, and to adopt privately, prospective parents must at least be 18 years old and can be any marital status.
 To begin, prospective parents will need to complete a home study with a state-licensed provider.
 The home study is essentially an overview of your lives.
 It involves questions about your family history, your reasons for pursuing adoption, references from friends and employers, physical and mental health information, education and employment history, financial history and assets, criminal background checks, and fingerprinting.
 The process can be daunting, but with a little patience and a lot of organization, you can survive the home study process.